nhe23/AirPoll/README.md

 **Develop locally**

 To configure the backend url set the environment variable `GQLBACKEND`.
-If it is not set the app assumes you have the backend running locally at http://localhost:8080/query
+If it is not set the app assumes you have the backend running locally at http://localhost:8080/query.

-Install the dependencies...
+To start locally install the dependencies...

 ```bash
 cd frontend